HazyResearch/fonduer-tutorials/wiki/README.md

 ![html-snippet](imgs/sample-html.png)

-our goal is to extract the (transistor part number, maximum storage temperature) relation pairs:
+Our goal is to extract the (President name, Place of birth) relation pairs:

 ```
 ("Abraham Lincoln", "Sinking Spring Farm")